-Both products rubbed in easily and dried quickly to the touch.
+Both zinc oxide products rubbed in easily and dried quickly to the touch.
 My kids were very happy wearing these – they didn’t mind the smell of the zinc cream sunscreen and they liked how quickly the product disappeared so they could run off to play which makes it good for busy school mornings.

-The zinc oxide Simple As That sunscreen products didn’t say they were water resistant – they just say to reapply after being in the water or after exercising, so that’s something to bear in mind.
+The zinc oxide Simple As That sunscreen products didn’t say they were water-resistant – they just say to reapply after being in the water or after exercising, so that’s something to bear in mind.
 We really liked the products though and my kids felt comfortable with it on their skin.
-Given they don’t say they are water resistant, I’d keep these for school mornings or days at the park or zoo as it dries quickly so would be easy to apply in a rush.
+Given they don’t say they are water-resistant, I’d keep these for school mornings or days at the park or zoo as it dries quickly so would be easy to apply in a rush.

 These Sun and Earth Natural Zinc tinted pots of sun cream are SPF 30 and they come in three colours.
 You can buy them here from Nourished Life

 I am SO excited to have found this product and it will forever be in my beach bag from now on.
 It is one of the best all natural sunscreen discoveries that I’ve made since I arrived in Australia!